 - 14.4- ounce box graham crackers

-- 16 ounces buttercream frosting
+- 16 ounces frosting homemade, or canned

 - Break each graham cracker sheet into two squares.

 - Add 2 to 3 teaspoons to half of the broken graham crackers and spread evenly.